dosipod/SrWiki/WLED-Custom-effects.md

 * Run only simple programs.
 As this tool is developed step by step, more complex programs can be run later.

 # Programming your own effects
-(WIP)

-A wled program looks like this:
+A wled program typically looks like this:

 ![Example](https://github.com/MoonModules/WLED-Effects/blob/master/Images/Custom%20Effects%20program%20example.PNG?raw=true)

 ## Components
 * program: Once every effect.
 Can contain global variables and internal functions.
 There are 2 special internal functions: renderFrame and renderLed

 * global variables: Once every effect, reused between functions.
-Variables (global and local) are defined by using an assignment e.g. x = 1
+Variables (global and local) are defined by using an assignment e.g. t=0

 * renderFrame: Once every frame